Morley Borough Independents

 The Morley Borough Independents (MBI) are a local political party in Leeds, West Yorkshire, founded in 2004.

-Their stated aim is to represent the interests of the residents of Morley and the former Municipal Borough of Morley on Leeds City Council, arguing they "are not effected by having to tow the party line laid down in Westminster" by national political parties including the Conservative Party, Labour Party and Liberal Democrats.
+Their stated aim is to represent the interests of the residents of Morley and the former Municipal Borough of Morley on Leeds City Council, arguing they "are not effected by having to toe the party line laid down in Westminster" by national political parties including the Conservative Party, Labour Party and Liberal Democrats.

 History

 Founded in January 2004, prior to the upcoming Leeds City Council election in May, the creation of the Morley Borough Independents formalised an informal grouping of independent council candidates who had stood in the Morley North and Morley South wards since 2002 as well as elected Morley Town Councillors since the Town Council's creation in 2000.
 They had successfully coordinated the elections of two independent Morley North councillors in 2002 (Robert Finnigan) and 2003 (Thomas Leadley).

 A number of MBI candidates and councillors had previously stood as candidates for other political parties.
 Finnigan had been a Labour councillor for Middleton ward from 1995 to 1999 and Leadley had stood as the Liberal Democrat candidate for Morley South in consecutive elections from 1988 to 1996.
 Subsequent Morley South councillor, Judith Elliott, had previously stood as the Conservative candidate in the ward in 2003.

 In the 2004 election, the party won all six of the council seats it contested across the two Morley wards.
 In particular, Morley South had been a traditional Labour ward, returning Labour councillors at 22 of the 23 previous elections since 1973.
 The only exception had been the election of one Conservative councillor in 1983.

 One of their Morley North ward councillors, Stewart McArdle, later resigned from the party in May 2005 to sit as an independent member of the council, citing being "cheesed off... [with an] utter lack of communication" in the party but confirmed there was no animosity between him and his former party colleagues.
 McArdle remained a councillor until he lost his seat at the 2007 election.
 He then stood as an independent again in Ardsley and Robin Hood ward in 2008 and the Conservative candidate in the same ward in 2010.

 At the 2006 election, a 10.1% swing away from the MBIs saw the first and only British National Party (BNP) councillor, Chris Beverley, elected in Leeds.
 When Beverley's seat was up for re-election in 2010, the party won the seat back after Shirley Varley defeated him.